stakater/mto-docs/content/learn/capsule-alternatives.md

 - MTO is the closest comparison and the widest in scope; the trade is commercial licensing.
 - HNC covers policy propagation but has no tenant abstraction.
 - vCluster, Loft, Kamaji and HyperShift isolate control planes and leave governance unsolved.
-- Building it yourself is viable and consistently underestimated.
+- Building it yourself is possible, and consistently underestimated — MTO's own changelog spans eight major version series.

 ---